jvanderberg/rustblocks/readme.md

 For performance, the game maintains two board buffers, last and current.
 Pieces are always recorded on the current board, and when committed only the differences are drawn to the screen.

 Controls:

     - Arrow keys or h,j,k,l to move
     - space to drop
+    - Delete or Backspace to restart
+    - d toggle difficulty
     - q to quit
+    - u to undo
     - n to toggle next piece display
     - t key toggles the tracer block

 ### Running rustblocks